 Fat transfer, also known as fat grafting, is a technique utilized to restore volume to the face that can be lost with aging.
-The purpose of fat transfer is to restore the youthful heart-shaped contour of the face.
-Performed under IV anesthesia, a small volume of fat is removed from the stomach or thighs through small, hidden incisions.
+The purpose of fat transfer is to better approximate the youthful contours the face.
+Performed under IV anesthesia or local anesthesia only, a small volume of fat can be removed from the stomach or thighs through small, hidden incisions.
 The fat and stem cells are then isolated and placed precisely in areas of volume loss using a small blunt-tipped cannula.
 This procedure requires detailed knowledge of the facial contours and the contribution of fat to these contours.
 Fat transfer differs from hyaluronic acid facial fillers in that it is derived from the body’s own cells.
 Fat transfer is more appropriate than hyaluronic acid facial fillers when a great deal of volume loss has occurred.
-Fat transfer is also much longer lasting than hyaluronic acid filler.
+Fat transfer can also be much longer lasting than hyaluronic acid filler.
 Though the extended deep plane facelift can significantly reduce or eliminate the need for fat transfer to the cheeks, this procedure can be especially valuable to filling hollows of the temples, tear troughs, marionette lines, smile lines, and acne scars.
 Moreover, this procedure can be combined with other procedures, including the lateral temporal lift and eyelid surgery (blepharoplasty) to enhance the results.

 Am I a good candidate?